 You have to add this reference to every publish profile you have, but logically this is in the correct file since the file exclusion is directly related to publishing and not the project itself.
 You can then override the settings in each publish target, so this helps keep things consistent across all profiles.

 It’s possible to use Wildcards to mass exclude certain files, e.g.

 Sitecore.*.dll.
-A word of warning if you do set this though: If you have used any Sitecore SharedSource modules, and the assemblies are named
+A word of warning if you do set this though: If you have used any Sitecore SharedSource modules or Support files, and the assemblies are named

 Sitecore.Support.*.dll, then the above will mean they will be excluded.
 That might be a problem if it needs to be deployed via publish, i.e. it is not a module installed through the package installer but instead added as a project to your solution.

 The better alternative is to use a